rightjs/rightjs-core/doc/en/dom/element.md

 Sets the element size.

-NOTE: the method will automatically adjust the actual style to existing paddings and borders so the end result was exactly the same as asked.
+__NOTE:__ this method will automatically adjust the actual style for existing paddings and borders so the end result was exactly the same as asked.

     var element = new Element('div', {